 In 2002, the Education IRA was renamed the Coverdell Education Savings Account.

-However, tax-free withdrawals from 529 plans are limited to $10,000 in tuition expenses for K-12 schools, but when using a Coverdell ESA, qualified elementary and secondary education expenses also include books, supplies, equipment, academic tutoring and special needs services in connection with enrollment or attendance at an eligible school.
+Tax-free withdrawals from 529 plans are limited to $10,000 in tuition expenses for K-12 schools, but when using a Coverdell ESA, qualified elementary and secondary education expenses also include books, supplies, equipment, academic tutoring and special needs services in connection with enrollment or attendance at an eligible school.

 Also, Coverdell ESAs have much lower maximum contribution limits per child, and they are only available to families below a specified income level.
-Learn more about Coverdell ESAs using the links below.

 Read about what benefits Coverdell education savings accounts have to offer and how they compare to 529 college savings plans.

 Compare the features of a Coverdell education savings account with other college savings options side by side: You can modify your comparison by selecting which options to look at, and what features you’d like to compare.

 Benefits of Coverdell ESAs